jkriege2/JKQtPlotter/examples/multithreaded/README.md

 From this data you can observe:
   - The plotting parallelizes nicely, i.e. the speedup ist >7x on a 8-core-machine.
 This is the speedup calculated as sum of runtimes of each thread, divided by the runtime of all threads in parallel.
-  - BUT: the speedup of serialized plotting vs. parallel plotting is way smaller: It is only 2-3x.
-Also the runtime in each thread is about 3x longer than in the serialized example.
-This can be explained by the (significant) overhead due to shared caches (and therefore synchronization) between the plotters.
-This may be reworked in future!
+  - BUT: the speedup of serialized plotting vs. parallel plotting is a biz smaller: It is only 6-7x.
+Also the runtime in each thread is a bit longer than in the serialized example.
+This can be explained by the overhead due to shared caches (and therefore synchronization) between the plotters (e.g. using JKQTMathTextGetBoundingRect() within JKQTMathText).
   - The variance in runtimes in the (initial) serial test-run is larger than in the parallel run.
 This is due to filling of the internal caches during the first plotting!
+  - NOTE: The parallel vs. serial speedup significantly depends on the complexity of the text rendering (i.e. usage of JKQTMathText).
+Therefore rendinering more complex textxs with more and more complex LaTeX markup, will result in smalle speedups!
 .

 Finally the application displays the plots: